 Online learning with tutor guidance and support

 You need to be able to spend approximately 10 hours per week on studying this course.

 Teaching and assessment

 A tutor will guide you throughout the study process and mark and comment on your written work.
 You and your tutor will primarily communicate with each other through email.

 The course work includes online practice tests, tutor-marked assignments and end-of-course assessment.
-The end–of-course assessment is a 20-30 page qualification paper on a topic related to accounting, audit or taxation.
+The end-of-course assessment is a 20-30 page qualification paper on a topic related to accounting, auditing or taxation.